dojonorth/mapreduce-songs-dojo/README.md

 Code is provided to load these files into Scala streams.
 You can also read them into a SQLite database, which will fill up to around 2GB with indexes!

+### Task 1: Compute the total number of words
+TODO: write exercise and backend API